EloiStree/2019_06_10_FreeWebVRForQuest/README.md

 I am not doing that for money.
 I just want to help people to enjoy the Quest.

-But if you want to access my other tool.
+But if you want to access my other tools.
-Or if you want to offer me a beer.
+Or if you want to suport my work.

-Feel free to to it here:
+Feel free to do it here:
 http://eloistree.com/